CodingCellist/codingcellist.github.io/content/en/post/month-of-zen/index.md

 {{< gallery album="zen-measured" >}}
 <br/>

-And just because I was curious, I decided to weigh the board.
-With the case, the mass is 406 grams.
+And just because I was curious, I decided to weigh the board. **With the carrying case,** the mass is 406 grams.
 Total!
-Each side weighs only around 138 grams, which is super impressive considering that there is a PCB and a decent amount of solder in there (every solder-point is a little sphere of metal, and metal is dense).
+Each side weighs only around 138 grams, which is super impressive considering the aluminium casing and that there is an entire PCB with solder and switches in there!

 ## Configuration